Things That Can Affect Your SmartStone

 Evaporation then takes place, creating a “transport chain” within the body of the paver, with cement-laden water being absorbed from the underside and joint faces of the pavers, and evaporation from the upper surface, particularly from the edges of the pavers.
 Cement, however, does not evaporate; it cures and leaves a stain.
 This stain often resembles a picture frame around the flagstone.

 The grouting of SmartStone cobbles and flagstones should be done with SmartStone-approved grouting.
 We do not recommend using cement grouting, as cement staining is nearly impossible to prevent with this grouting method.
 We recommend using a resin bound mortar, like Romex, which is supplied by our sister company, Cretesol.
-Unlike cement grouting, there is no chance of staining with this method.
+Unlike cement grouting, there is no chance of staining with this method if installed correctly.
 It is incredibly strong and long-lasting.
 Most importantly, Romex allows for a flexible joint between your pavers, unlike cement grouting – which eventually breaks and pops out.

 In some instances, pinholes will be present on the surface of especially large pavers or they could appear a week or two after installation.
 Ensure that your contractor does not install any flagstones with pinholes.
 SmartStone will exchange products delivered with pinholes, free of charge.
 However, if the pinholes appear after installation, DIY repair kits are available to fill these little holes.